3 Accessing UK Air Quality Data

 The UK has a surprisingly large amount of air quality data that is publicly accessible.
 The main UK AURN archive and regional (England, Scotland, Wales and Northern Ireland) together with Imperial College London’s London Air Quality Network (LAQN) are important and large databases of information that allow free public access.
 Storing and managing data in this way has many advantages including consistent data format, and underlying high quality methods to process and store the data.

-openair has a family of functions that provide users with extensive access to UK air quality data.
-Ricardo Energy & Environment have provided .RData files (R workspaces) for several important air quality networks in the UK.
+openair has a core function that provides users with extensive access to UK air quality data; importUKAQ().
+Ricardo has provided .RData files (R workspaces) for several important air quality networks in the UK.
 These files are updated on a daily basis.
 This approach requires a link to the Internet to work.
-The work of Trevor Davies at Ricardo Energy & Environment is greatly appreciated in making all the data available.
-The networks include:
+The work of Trevor Davies at Ricardo is greatly appreciated in making all the data available.
+The networks available through importUKAQ() include:

-• importAURN For importing data from the UK national network called Automatic Urban and Rural Network.
+• The UK national network, the Automatic Urban and Rural Network.
 This is the main UK network.

-Many users download hourly data from the air quality archive at https://www.airquality.co.uk.
+Many users download hourly data from UK AIR.
 Most commonly, the data are emailed to the user as .csv files and have a fixed format as shown below.
 This is a useful facility but does have some limitations and frustrations, many of which have been overcome using a new way of storing and downloading the data described below.

 There are several advantages over the web portal approach where .csv files are downloaded.
 First, it is quick to select a range of sites, pollutants and periods (see examples below).
 Second, storing the data as .RData objects is very efficient as they are about four times smaller than .csv files (which are already small) — which means the data downloads quickly and saves bandwidth.
 Third, the function completely avoids any need for data manipulation or setting time formats, time zones etc. Finally, it is easy to import many years of data.
 The final point makes it possible to download several long time series in one go.